monkey0506/Monkeymoto.RefStructEnumerable/README.md

 argument is `ref readonly`.
 The `Select` method's selector takes its argument by mutable `ref`, allowing you to mutate the current value while selecting a new value.
-These by-`ref` overloads can only be chained with methods that preserve the `IRefStructByRefEnumerator<TEnumerator, T>` interface.
+These by-`ref` overloads can only be chained with methods that preserve the `IRefStructByRefEnumerator<T, TEnumerator>` interface.
 For example, you cannot chain the by-`ref` `Select` after a call to `Take`, but you can chain it after a call to `TakeByRef`.